 The second key component of the bill would allow Massachusetts to join the Interstate Wildlife Violator Compact.
-We are one of only three states in the country that have not yet joined.
+We are 1 of 2 states in the country that have not yet joined.
 This Compact, in effect since the 1980’s allows wildlife management agencies in various states to share information with one another.
 This means that any person whose license privileges or rights are suspended in one member state may also have their license suspended in all other participating states.

 Poaching has economic, environmental, and social costs for our state.
 Poachers steal money from legitimate businesses, especially in the fishing industry taking in thousands of pounds of illegal fish and lobster.
 Additionally, conservation efforts are undercut when bad actors hunt out of season, or take fish that are too young.
 We have such a beautiful state with wonderful natural resources, and we should all work to keep it that way.

-While many of us have fond memories of seeing circus elephants perform, what we often don’t like to think about is the treatment elephants receive when they are not in front of the crowds.
-In captivity, elephants are often subject to abusive treatment such as being chained by their feet and kept in small pens year round while traveling from show to show.
-This results in these intelligent, sentient, and majestic creatures standing in their own excrement for prolonged periods of time, causing degenerative joint disease and foot disorders which are a leading cause of euthanasia in captive elephants.
-It is standard practice among elephant trainers to use a “bullhook” to beat and stab elephants into doing tricks their bodies were never meant to handle.
+While many of us have fond memories of seeing circus animals perform, what we often don’t like to think about is the treatment animals receive when they are not in front of the crowds.
+In captivity, large, wild animals are often subject to abusive treatment such as being chained by their feet and kept in small pens year round while traveling from show to show.
+Elephants, for example, often have to stand in their own excrement for prolonged periods of time, causing degenerative joint disease and foot disorders, which are a leading cause of euthanasia in captive elephants.
+It is standard practice among elephant trainers to use a “bullhook” to beat and stab them into doing tricks their bodies were never meant to handle.
 We should not teach our children that it is acceptable to profit off of the exploitation of animals, nor turn a blind eye to cruelty just because they don’t personally see it.

 Even many of the industry players are realizing that brutality is not good business.
 In March, 2016, Feld Entertainment, the parent company of Ringling Bros. by far the largest operator in this space, first announced they will not be using elephants in their circuses.
 In January, 2017 they followed up with an announcement of the complete closure of the circus.
 This decision was both economic and a reflection of changing attitudes.